xian-network/xian-web-wallet/README.md

 Available at https://wallet.xian.org

+Or just load it as a Browser Extension!

 ## Introduction
 Xian Web Wallet is a cutting-edge, serverless web application tailored for secure wallet management and cryptographic keypair generation, utilizing advanced client-side JavaScript.
-It introduces wallet features, moving beyond keypair management to a comprehensive wallet solution.
-By incorporating encrypted private key and public key storage in cookies for enhanced security, it ensures user privacy and security without compromising convenience.
-Xian Web Wallet represents a significant leap in web-based cryptocurrency management, offering a seamless experience for managing wallet contents and cryptographic assets.

 ## Features
 - **Wallet Management**: Intuitive interface for managing your cryptocurrency wallet, including sending and receiving transactions.